QuickBooks Blog

 Example of payment terms on an invoice

-To get a better idea of why payment terms are essential to your business’s finances, let’s take a look at an example invoice that shows several payment term elements.
+To get a better idea of why payment terms are essential to your business’s finances, let’s take a look at an example invoice template that shows several payment term elements.
 Invoices typically include the basics, such as business name, invoice amount, and accepted payment methods.
 There is also space for personalization, such as a logo and personal message.

 An example of an invoice